 The LINZ License for Personal Data includes protections for the privacy of personal information.

 Please read all of the terms and conditions below, before using the licensed data.
 You can then visit the Owner Data - Controlled Access Group page on the LINZ Data Service to request access to start using the data.

-The LINZ Licence for Personal Data has been based on the Creative Commons Attribution 3.0 New Zealand licence (the CC BY 3.0 NZ) that is used for other datasets provided via the LINZ Data Service.
+The LINZ Licence for Personal Data has been based on the Creative Commons Attribution 3.0 New Zealand licence (the CC BY 3.0 NZ).
 The main differences between the LINZ Licence For Personal Data and CC BY 3.0 NZ are that the LINZ Licence For Personal Data includes privacy protections and may be amended in the future.
 However, many of the features of the two licences are the same.

 You must carefully review and agree to the full terms and conditions of the LINZ Licence for Personal Data before you can use the data.